David Hestenes wrote these comments about basic particle models

 Notes by Jane Jackson:

-Each basic particle model should be correlated with the appropriate basic mathematical model.
-David Hestenes' list of mathematical models is in two documents on the modeling website.
+David Hestenes has written that each basic particle model should be correlated with the appropriate basic mathematical model.
+His list of mathematical models is in two documents on the ASU modeling website.

-1. On page 6 in "Modeling Instruction for STEM Education Reform", a major proposal by David Hestenes (2009) (at http://modeling.asu.edu.
-Scroll to the bottom of the webpage.)
-I quote:
+1. in "Modeling Instruction for STEM Education Reform", a major proposal by David Hestenes (2009) (at http://modeling.asu.edu near the bottom of the webpage).
+I quote him on page 6:

 Basic Mathematical Models: